Ayman5125/coursera-jhu_HTML-CSS-and-JS-for-web-developers/README.md

 # coursera-test
-The solution repository for the course HTML, CSS and Javascript for Web Developers by Johns Hopkins University(Coursera) Started in December 2020
+The solution repository for the course HTML, CSS and Javascript for Web Developers by Johns Hopkins University(Coursera).
+Started in December 2020